Azzyypaaras/MythicMetals/PATCHNOTES.md

 # 0.19.7

+## Changes

+- Added a lot more tags.
+This is useful with other mods which uses tag filters for storage/transfer of items.
+- Renamed "gear" tags to "equipment".
+These tags contain both tools and armor for the associated material
+- Steel and Osmium Chainmail armor can now be trimmed

 ## Balancing Changes

 - Increase the damage of copper tools slightly (+0.5 attack damage)
 - Increase the mining speed of Copper tools slightly (4.5 -> 5.0)
 - Increase the mining speed of Quadrillum tools slightly (5.5 -> 6.0)

-## Fixes

-- Steel and Osmium Chainmail armor can now be trimmed

 # 0.19.6